Bandhavgarh Tiger Reserve

 The white tiger is not a different species nor it is an albino.
 The animal is due to the domination of a recessive gene.
 One among ten thousand births could lead to a white tiger in the World.

-The reserve derives its name from a two thousand year tribal fort called Bandhavgarh atop the hill with same name at 800 plus MSL.
+The reserve derives its name from a two-thousand-year tribal fort called Bandhavgarh atop the hill with the same name at 800 plus MSL.
 This is a fort complex but the edifice is in ruins.
-What remains in this time frozen land is a series of zoomorphic idols of Lord Vishnu besides a number of small temples and artifacts.
+What remains in this time-frozen land is a series of zoomorphic idols of Lord Vishnu besides a number of small temples and artifacts.
 The complex also contains 12 reservoirs made by the tribal, and the subsequent rulers who belonged to other dynasties.

 On the edge of the temple stands a temple dedicated to Lord Ram his consort Sita and Brother Laxman.
 This fort was gifted to Laxman by Lord Ram and hence the name Bandhavgarh (bandhav=brother garh=fort).

-The fort complex is out of bound now but you can still visit Sesh Shaiyya the reclining Vishnu.
-The statue lies reclining besides an ancient pond filled with algae.
+The fort complex is out of bounds now but you can still visit Sesh Shaiyya the reclining Vishnu.
+The statue lies reclining beside an ancient pond filled with algae.
 The surroundings are walled with trickles flowing down the mountain into the pond.
-The idols and walls are extensively covered by lichens and moss according a quaint ancient look.
+The idols and walls are extensively covered by lichens and moss according to a quaint ancient look.
 The looming trees create a perfect setting for shade and thus the cool place carries a fairy tale look and feel.